 Over the years I have been the Principal Investigator (PI) or co-PI for 25 research and research infrastructure projects, with awards totalling c. €22 million from national, European and international funders.
 Today I lead an EU-funded project, SHAPE-ID, that aims to improve inter- and trans-disciplinary cooperation between the Arts, Humanities and Social Sciences (AHSS) and Science, Technology, Engineering and Mathematics (STEM) disciplines.

 I am a passionate educator and have mentored numerous early career researchers.
 I have authored or edited 13 books, including Volume 2 of The Cambridge History of Ireland (2018) and Making Ireland English (2012) and written over 40 articles.

 I also lead Human+, a groundbreaking new EU Marie Skłodowska-Curie Cofund programme which connects computer science with arts and humanities researchers and enterprise.
 The application was ranked second in Europe and places the human experience at the centre of technological innovation.

 In 2021, I will deliver the Ford Lectures at the University of Oxford.
-Over the years these lectures, which date from 1896, have been given by fewer than 10 women and the last person from a university in Ireland to give these prestigious lectures was F.S.L.
+Over the years these annual lectures, which date from 1896, have been given by only 10 women and the last person from a university in Ireland to give these prestigious lectures was F.S.L.
 Lyons in 1977, when he was the Provost of Trinity College Dublin.

 Talks and Presentations